seacode/gmacs/docs/smbkc/smbkc.md

 ## 2. Model Population Dynamics

 Each model year is split into four seasons.
+MMB is measured 15 February.
+To accomodate this, four seasons were defined.

 Within the model, the beginning of the crab year is assumed contemporaneous with the NMFS trawl survey, nominally assigned a date of 1 July.
 With boldface lowercase letters indicating vector quantities we designate the vector of stage abundances during season $t$ and year $y$ as
 \begin{equation}